digcat/ootb-allinone-mysql/README.md

 * The “trusty64” box I use I got from http://vagrantbox.es:
     * this I think: https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box
 * Currently search is set to lucene
+* When first running any maven build for a plugin, as usual this is very slow, but there is a settings.xml file which gets installed prior to maven running which redirects the m2 repository folder to /vagrant/cache-m2, which should make later builds much quicker.
+It might work to speed things up if you were to copy your own .m2/repository folder contents into this location first
+ (with the permissions of the user who runs vagrant).
+Of course this will not be relevant for puppet builds direct to a server and in that instance this file will be excluded.